jimmy6616/Default-Ethos-Nexus/README.md

 # Default-Ethos-Nexus
-## This will expain the process to create a basic Rotorflight Ethos and FBL setup, the readme.txt file explains the initial setup and presumes a knowledge and understanding of registration and binding of a Frsky Access receiver.
+## This will expain the process to create a basic Rotorflight Ethos and FBL setup, the readme.txt file explains the initial setup and presumes the registration and binding of a Frsky Access receiver to your transmitter has been done before these steps.

 In this example the file and data is based on a Rotorflight Nexus FBL